null77/d3d11-driver-bugs/SmallMipsWithDepthTexture/README.md

-# 24-bit Depth Textures with Small Mips
+# Depth-Stencil Textures with Small Mips

-This test covers a bug with rendering with small mips of 24-bit depth texture.
+This test covers a bug with rendering with small mips with depth textures that also have stencil channels.
 The 2x2 and 1x1 mips of a 8x8 or larger depth texture seem to always come out as zero on AMD hardware.
 This was giving incorrect rendering in some WebGL and dEQP tests.
+Both D24S8 and D32S8 were tested as problematic.

-A possible workaround is to use 32-bit depth formats instead, but this has some downside from the extra bandwidth.
+A possible workaround is to use other formats specifically when rendering depth textures using multiple levels, but this has some downside from the extra bandwidth and copying.

 ### Correct rendering